sonata-nfv/tng-sdk-descriptorgen/README.md

 * Directly access the descriptor generator without download or installation on https://sonata-nfv.github.io/tng-sdk-descriptorgen/ (auto. updated) or http://sdk.5gtango.eu/ (may be outdated)

 * Download the repository and open `index.html` in a web browser to use it locally
-* Download the repository and deploy the Descriptor Generator as a Docker container (see below)
+* Download the repository and deploy the Descriptor Generator as a Docker container (see below).
+This allows offline use as the default descriptors are served and loaded locally rather than from GitHub.

 ## Docker deployment